 In 1999 the Food & Drug Administration (FDA) announced their first warning about the drug’s side effects.
 Although the drug was known to cause muscle weakness, headaches, arrhythmia, and other side effects, by 2005 it was found that some of these side effects could lead to death.

 If you or a loved one took Risperdal and experienced adverse medical conditions, the victim may be entitled to compensation for medical bills, lost wages, and more.
 Our dangerous drug attorneys can help you determine if you may be eligible to file a Risperdal lawsuit.

-Fill out the "Free Case Evaluation" form to your right for a no-cost, no-obligation review of your Risperdal claim.
+Fill out the contact form for a no-cost, no-obligation review of your Risperdal claim.

 Side Effects of Risperdal

 In 2005 the FDA issued an alert in regards to the labeling of Risperdal.
 The FDA requested that the package insert for Risperdal now include a “black box” warning.
 A black box warning is the strongest warning the FDA requested and signifies that there is a significant risk of serious or life-threatening side effects.